Economic history of India: Colonial boom

-During 1906-50, real GDP per capita of India fell 5.7 per cent while that of the UK grew 45 per cent and the USA grew 111 per cent.
-British colonial rule created an institutional environment that stabilized Indian society, though they stifled trade with the rest of the world.
+During 1906–50, real GDP per capita of India fell 5.7 per cent while that of the UK grew 45 per cent and the USA grew 111 per cent.
+British colonial rule created an institutional environment that stabilised Indian society, though they stifled trade with the rest of the world.
 They created a well-developed system of railways, telegraphs and a modern legal system.
 Extensive irrigation systems were built, providing an impetus for growing cash crops for export and for raw materials for Indian industry, especially jute, cotton, sugarcane, coffee, rubber, and tea.

 In 1928, 48% of the cotton spindles installed outside Europe, North America and Japan were in India (Dunn and Hardy, 1931: 25).
-In 1935, 50% of the steel produced outside Europe, North America and Japan was produced in India (BKS, 1950: 265-74).
+In 1935, 50% of the steel produced outside Europe, North America and Japan was produced in India (BKS, 1950: 265–74).
 The Tata Iron and Steel Company (TISCO), headed by Dorabji Tata, opened its plant at Jamshedpur in Bihar (present day in Jharkhand) in 1908.
 It became the leading iron and steel producer in India, with 120,000 employees in 1945.
-TISCO became an India's symbol of technical skill, managerial competence, entrepreneurial flair, and high pay for industrial workers.
+TISCO became India's symbol of technical skill, managerial competence, entrepreneurial flair, and high pay for industrial workers.

 During the First World War, the railways were used to transport troops and grains to Bombay and Karachi en route to Britain, Mesopotamia and East Africa.
 With shipments of equipment and parts from Britain curtailed, maintenance became much more difficult; critical workers entered the army; workshops were converted to make munitions; the locomotives, rolling stock, and track of some entire lines were shipped to the Middle East.
 The railways could barely keep up with the sudden increase in demand.
 By the end of the war, the railways had deteriorated badly.
-In the Second World War the railways' rolling stock was diverted to the Middle East, and the railway workshops were again converted into munitions workshops.
+In the Second World War the railway workshops were again converted into munitions workshops.

 Inflation emerged a national issue during the World Wars with negligible rise in real GDP.
 Non-royal private wealth was encouraged by colonial administrations during these times.
 Houses of Birla and Sahu Jain began to challenge the Houses of Martin Burn, Bird Heilgers and Andrew Yule.
 About one-ninth of the national population were urban by 1925.